hashicorp/terraform-aws-vault/examples/vault-consul-ami/tls/README.md

 - The Vault Server may be reached via TLS at `vault.service.consul`, `vault.example.com`, or `127.0.0.1`.
 - The TLS certificate is valid until May 26, 2042.

-### For Quick Start Purposes Only

-These TLS certificate files are here solely to facilitate a quick start with this blueprint. **In a production setting, you should generate these files on your own** according to your organization's standards for issueing TLS certificates.